 Creating 3D regions

-Preparing instrument scanning data for 3D schools detection
+Preparing instrument scanning data for 3D school detection